krlmlr/scriptlets/README.md

 ##git-merge-into

 Merges the current branch into another branch without altering the current working copy.
-Assumes that Git plays well in working copies created by hard-linking all files.

 ##i4 and i4c